We only use essential cookies to ensure the correct operation of the website.

 • Personal injury, reputational damage, or loss of goodwill arising from funded research or collaborations;

-• Any act, omission, negligence, or willful misconduct by third parties engaged by recipients or stakeholders.
+• Any act, omission, negligence, or willful misconduct by third parties engaged by individuals or entities engaging with CHiwi;

-• Any reliance on statements, announcements, or representations made by CHiwi through social media, websites, or other public communications that are not expressly identified as legally binding.
+• Any reliance on statements, announcements, or representations made by CHiwi through social media, websites, or other public communications that are not expressly identified by CHiwi as legally binding.

 b.
 Indemnification